-Douglas Webster has worked on urban development issues in East Asia for twenty-five years, as well as in Latin America and Africa.
+Douglas Webster has worked on urban development issues for thirty-five years, primarily in East Asia, but also in Latin America, Africa, and North America.

-Webster was a Senior Consulting Professor in the Urban Dynamics of East Asia program at the Asia Pacific Research Center of Stanford University from 1998 to 2004.
+Professor Webster was a Senior Consulting Professor in the Urban Dynamics of East Asia program at the Asia Pacific Research Center of Stanford University from 1998 to 2004.
 He has been professor of planning at the University of British Columbia, Asian Institute of Technology, Utrecht University, and the University of Calgary.
-He was the senior urban advisor to the Royal Thai Government from 1993 to 1998.
+He was the Senior Urban Advisor to the Thai Government from 1993 to 1998.
 Early in his career, he was a staff member of the World Bank, based in Malaysia.
-Over the last three decades Webster has been a frequent advisor to international organizations, such as the World Bank, and to private corporations involved in city building processes and urbanization policies.
+Over the last three decades Webster has been a frequent advisor to international organizations, such as the World Bank, and private corporations involved in city building processes and urbanization policies.